danielendeg/nugetpackageupdate/specs/HARegion.md

 ### Ring 1 pairing

 Currently Azure API for FHIR sits in Ring 1 (moved from Ring 2).
 Current Azure requirements are that ring 1 services are in all Hero regions within 30 days of GA and 180 days in Hub regions.
-That requires us to

 |Regions  |Type|Regoin | Type| HA Available |
 |-------|------|-----|-----|----|